 Here are some things you definitely need on your scuba diving equipment list – either to bring with you or consider renting:

-- Reef hook – This is often overlooked by newer divers, but if you’re going to be checking out manta and shark cleaning stations, you may want to hook on if the current is strong.
+- Reef hook – Often overlooked, but if you’re going to be checking out manta and shark cleaning stations, you may want to hook on because the current is strong.
 Here’s the one we have.
 It’s inexpensive and works well.
 We also like that it’s a single hook and not dual.
 Personal preference and minimal contact.

 Other things to include